xmedinavei/toDO-flask/README.md

   - NoSQL: Firebase

-> The project is running in Google appspot using de Firebase noSQL database.
+> The project is running in Google appspot using the noSQL database Firebase.